Tutorial setup

 What if we need to perform more advanced queries?

-Spack provides the spack python command to launch a python interpreter with Spack’s python modules available to import.
-It uses the underlying python for the rest of its commands.
-So you can write scripts to:
+Spack provides the spack python command to launch an interpreter with Spack’s Python modules available to import.
+The underlying Python instance is used for all other commands.
+We can write scripts to:

 $ spack python